-Underweight Neutral Overweight Previous view Asset View Commentary Developed markets -1 We are underweight.
+Und derweight Neutral Overweight Previous view Asset View Commentary Developed markets -1 We are underweight.
 Earnings expectations and valuations don't fully reflect recession risk.
 We prefer a sectoral approach: energy and healthcare.
-Equities United States -1 We are underweight.
+United States -1 We are underweight.
 Financial cracks are emerging from Fed rate hikes.
 We don't think earnings expectations reflect the recession we see ahead.
 Europe -1 We are underweight.
 The impact of higher interest rates and elevated inflation pose a challenge for earnings, even as the energy shock fades.
-UK -1 We are underweight.
-Earnings expectations don't fully reflect the economic damage we see ahead.
-Japan -1 We are underweight.
+Equities UK 4 We are underweight.
+Earnings expectations don't fully reflect the economic damage we see ahead. Εq Japan -1 We are underweight.
 The Bank of Japan looks set to wind down its ultra-loose policy.
 Japan is exposed to the weaker activity we see in other DM economies.
 Emerging markets +1 We are overweight and have a relative preference over DM stocks due to China's powerful restart, peaking EM rate cycles and a broadly weaker U.S. dollar.
 China +1 We see short-term opportunities from China's restart.
 But geopolitical risks have risen, and we still see long-term, structural challenges and risks.
 Asia ex-Japan Neutral We are neutral.
 China's restart is a positive yet we don't see valuations compelling enough to turn overweight.
-1e Long U.S. Treasuries -1 We are underweight.
+Long U.S. Treasuries -1 We are underweight.
 We see long-term yields moving up further as investors demand a greater term premium.
 Short U.S. Treasuries +2 We are overweight.
 We prefer very short-term government paper for income given the potential for a sharp jump in Fed rate expectations.
 Global inflation- linked bonds +2 We are overweight.
 We see market pricing underestimating the risk of persistently higher inflation.
 Euro area govt bonds -1 We are underweight.
 We see investors demanding greater term premium, with peripheral bonds at risk from tighter financial conditions.
-UK gilts -1 We are underweight.
-Gilts won't be immune to the factors we see driving DM bond yields higher.
+UK gilts Neutral We are neutral.
+We find gilt yields attractive as they have risen back near levels reached during 2022's budget turmoil.
 We prefer short-dated gilts for income.
-China govt bonds Neutral We are neutral.
+Fixed Income China govt bonds Neutral We are neutral.
 Yields are less attractive relative to those on short-term DM government bonds.
-Fixed I Global IG credit Neutral We are neutral.
+Fixed Global IG credit Neutral We are neutral.
 We see tighter credit and financial conditions.
 We prefer European investment grade over the U.S. given more attractive valuations.
 U.S. agency MBS Neutral We're neutral.
 We see agency MBS as a high-quality exposure within diversified bond allocations.
 But spreads near long-term averages look less compelling.
 Global high yield -1 We are underweight.
 We think spreads are still too tight, given our expectation for tighter credit and financial conditions - and an eventual recession.
 Emerging hard currency Neutral We are neutral.
 We see support from higher commodities prices, yet it is vulnerable to rising U.S. yields.
 Emerging local currency +1 We are overweight due to China's restart, and we see EM debt as more resilient to tightening financial conditions than DM as EM hiking cycles near peaks.
 Asia fixed income Neutral We are neutral.
 We don't find valuations compelling enough yet to turn more positive.